• Skip to primary navigation

 The Doberman is a breed that may be more prone to developing DCM heart disease.

-Alternatively, dogs with DCM may only have a faint murmur or no murmur at all.
-Yet their heart may be failing significantly.
+Alternatively, dogs with DCM may only have a faint murmur or no murmur at all, even when their heart is failing significantly.
 Unfortunately, sometimes the first signs of DCM are acute collapse or sudden death.

 Congestive heart failure

-Over time, these heart diseases can lead to congestive heart failure (CHF).
+Over time, heart disease can lead to congestive heart failure in dogs (CHF).
 This occurs when the heart cannot efficiently pump enough blood to keep up with the body’s demands.
-The heart’s pumping action also is insufficient to prevent blood from backing up in the heart and vessels.
+Blood also tends to back up in the heart and vessels.
 CHF can cause blood pressure problems and/or fluid build-up in the abdomen or the chest cavity.

 What are the symptoms of a heart murmur?

-A cream-colored Spaniel laying down on the kitchen floor, photo
+A cream-colored Spaniel laying down on the kitchen floor

 Lethargy and exercise intolerance may be signs of heart disease in your dog.